-When a derivative is designated as the hedging instrument in a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognised in other comprehensive income and presented in the hedging reserve in equity.
-Any ineffective portion of changes in the fair value of the derivative is recognised immediately in profit or loss.
+When a derivative is designated as the hedging instrument in a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognised in the consolidated statement of profit or loss and other comprehensive income and presented in the hedging reserve in equity.
+Any ineffective portion of changes in the fair value of the derivative is recognised immediately in the consolidated statement of profit or loss.
 If the hedging instrument no longer meets the criteria for hedge accounting, expires or is sold, terminated, exercised, or the designation is revoked, then hedge accounting is discontinued prospectively.
-If the forecast transaction is no longer expected to occur, then the balance in equity is reclassified to profit or loss
+If the forecast transaction is no longer expected to occur, then the balance in equity is reclassified to the consolidated statement of profit or loss